Parent and Guardian Guidance

 • How a sweat test is done

-If your child is diagnosed with cystic fibrosis, you likely have lots of questions.
+If your child is diagnosed with CF, you likely have lots of questions.
 Can my child live a normal life?
 How can I help my child get the best possible care?
 What will my child need to stay healthy?
 Although it may take you and your family time to adjust to the news that your child has CF, it helps to know that you are not alone.

 Fighting CF is a team effort.
 Every day, people with CF and their families, health care professionals, researchers, donors, and volunteers work together to advance the search for a cure and improve the quality of life for those with CF.